 I called the other radiation oncologist’s office for an appointment.
 The radiation oncologist himself immediately called me back and offered an appointment the following morning.
 Because of my work schedule, I couldn’t see him then, but I was able to see him two days later.

-In the next newsletter, I will describe my experience with the radiation oncologist I chose for my treatment.
-That experience was unlike any of the other two and made for a very easy decision.
+In my next post, I will describe my experience with the radiation oncologist I chose for my treatment.
+That experience was unlike the other two and made the decision easy.